selvadevan/nifty-options-trader/README.md

 # NIFTY Options Trader

-🚀 A custom Flask web application for algo trading NIFTY derivatives with a focus on options selling strategies.
+🚀 A full-stack web application for algo trading NIFTY derivatives with a focus on options selling strategies.

 ## Overview

 This application is designed for **positional traders** with a 30-45 day trading horizon who prefer selling options over buying.
-Built with Flask, it provides a robust API for automated NIFTY options trading with comprehensive risk management.
+Built with Flask backend and React frontend, it provides a complete solution for automated NIFTY options trading with comprehensive risk management.

 ## Features

+✅ **Modern React Dashboard**
+- Real-time position monitoring with auto-refresh
+- Live P&L charts with Recharts visualization
+- One-click strategy execution
+- Risk alerts for stop-loss triggers
+- Responsive design (desktop, tablet, mobile)
+- Dark theme optimized for trading

 ✅ **Broker Integration**
 - Support for multiple Indian brokers (Zerodha, Angel One, Upstox, Kotak)